 ◘ Fig. L-5 Seasonal foraging behaviour of wild reindeer in Hardangervidda (modified after Skogland 1983) 1 Loiseleurio-diapension; 2 Cladonio-juncetum trifidi; 3 Phyllodoco-Vaccinion myrtilli and Potentillo-Polygonion vivipari; 4 Nardo-Caricion gigelowi; 5 Adenostylion alliariae; 6 Caricion nigrae; 7 Ranunculo-Salicetum herbaceae; 8 Cassiopo-Salicetum herbaceae.

 It is now known that numerous species of megafauna have only become extinct in the last 20,000 years (Martin 1984, Simmons 1996).
 It is even assumed that up to 200 genera of large mammals and birds disappeared by the end of the last ice age.
-In North America, about of the large mammals that can still be traced toward the end of the last ice age (i.e., about 13,000 years ago) are extinct.
+In North America, about ⅔ of the large mammals that can still be traced toward the end of the last ice age (i.e., about 13,000 years ago) are extinct.
 These include 3 elephant-like species, 15 ungulate species, numerous large rodents and predators, 6 edentate species (giant sloth, armadillo, anteater, etc.).
-There is no evidence of similar extinction rates from earlier glacial epochs that would suggest glacial climatic changes as the cause.
+There is no evidence of similar extinction rates from earlier glacial epochs and interglacials that would suggest glacial climatic changes as the cause.
 Rather, it must be assumed that, especially at the end of the last ice age, the great waves of Indian immigration across the Bering Strait were the main cause of this mass exodus.
 The conquest of the continent from Canada to Mexico may have taken place in 350 to 500 years.
 Within a period of 500 years, most species also became extinct.
 Similar extinction periods are known from New Zealand, from Madagascar, from Java, each after the arrival of man.

 In Eurasia, the extinction rate has not been quite so dramatic.
 While at least 24 genera have disappeared in North America, there were probably nine species in Eurasia, including the mammoth (Mammuthus primigenius), the woolly rhinoceros (Coelodonta antiquitatis), the great elk (Megaloceros giganteus), the musk ox (Ovibus moschatus), the steppe bison (Bison priscus), a buffalo species (Homoioceros antiquus), and three carnivores (Simmons 1996).
 Musk oxen have been reintroduced in some places today.